Management of Children Receiving Antiretroviral Therapy

 Unplanned Treatment Interruptions

 Temporary discontinuation of antiretroviral therapy (ART) may be unavoidable in some situations that preclude oral intake, such as serious treatment-related toxicity, acute gastrointestinal illnesses, or planned surgeries.
 Children might experience interruptions due to antiretroviral (ARV) drugs being out of stock locally or if they run out of ARV drugs during travel or immigration to the United States.
+Efforts should be made to minimize the duration of these temporary interruptions.
 Prolonged interruptions of ART also can result from disengagement from care or other social or psychological issues that affect adherence.
-Some patients, particularly adolescents and young adults, might attempt to conceal long periods of treatment interruption by restarting treatment in the few weeks ahead of clinic visits and viral load testing.
+Routine assessment of adherence and barriers is essential (see Adherence to Antiretroviral Therapy in Children and Adolescents With HIV).
+Utilizing viral load testing alone to identify treatment interruptions may not be sufficient as some children may restart treatment in the weeks ahead of clinic visits.

 Observational studies of children and youth with unplanned or nonprescribed treatment interruptions suggest that interruptions are common and that prolonged interruptions can lead to immunologic decline.1-4 In a retrospective study of 483 children in a French pediatric cohort from the National Agency for Research on AIDS and Viral Hepatitis, 42% of participants had treatment interruptions of ≥3 months (with a median of 12.1 months).
-Interruption was associated with lower CD4 T lymphocyte (CD4) cell percentages after 4 years, even in those who restarted therapy.5 A similar retrospective study of 136 youth (median age 12.9 years) in the United States found that 38 participants (28%) with histories of treatment interruption had lower CD4 counts and higher HIV RNA levels than participants who had continuous treatment.6 A study from the International epidemiology Databases to Evaluate AIDS Southern Africa, which includes 53,674 children aged <16 years, found that lapses in clinical care of greater than 180 days within the first 6 months of treatment were associated with increased mortality (adjusted hazard ratio [AHR] = 1.52; 95% confidence interval [CI], 1.12–2.04); while lapses in care after the first 6 months were not (AHR = 1.05; 95% CI, 0.77–1.44).7
+Interruption was associated with lower CD4 T lymphocyte (CD4) cell percentages after 4 years, even in those who restarted therapy.5 A similar retrospective study of 136 youth (median age 12.9 years) in the United States found that 38 participants (28%) with histories of treatment interruption had lower CD4 counts and higher HIV RNA levels than participants who had continuous treatment.6 A study from the International epidemiology Databases to Evaluate AIDS Southern Africa, which includes 53,674 children aged <16 years, found that lapses in clinical care of greater than 180 days within the first 6 months of treatment were associated with increased mortality (adjusted hazard ratio [aHR] = 1.52; 95% confidence interval [CI], 1.12–2.04); while lapses in care after the first 6 months were not (aHR = 1.05; 95% CI, 0.77–1.44).7

 The risk of unplanned ART interruptions can be mitigated by clinicians working closely with families.
 Providers should provide anticipatory guidance about potential short-term interruptions (e.g., sleepovers).
 If a child will be away from home for an extended period of time (e.g., tourism, education, summer camp), clinicians should help families plan to ensure continuous access to medications.
-Some pharmacies are able to dispense up to 90 days of treatment, depending on the insurance plan.
-Pharmacies also are often able to dispense additional doses specifically justified because of travel.
+Some pharmacies are able to dispense up to 90 days of medication for convenience or upcoming travel; however, authorization from the insurance provider may be required.
 Clinicians should review the duration of current prescriptions and anticipate any dose changes that might be needed due to growth of the child and to determine when the prescribed refills will terminate.
 For prolonged travel within the United States, providers either can proactively order refills at pharmacies close to their travel destinations to ensure they will be in stock or have medications mailed directly to families at other convenient locations.
 Alternatively, changing the ART regimen to incorporate ARV drugs available in the locations where families will be traveling would make it easier to address cases of lost medications or unanticipated prolonged travel.
-For additional information, refer to the Centers for Disease Control and Prevention (CDC) webpage on Traveling Abroad with Medicine | CDC, as well as the guideline section on Adherence to Antiretroviral Therapy in Children and Adolescents with HIV.
+For additional information, refer to the Centers for Disease Control and Prevention (CDC) webpage on Traveling Abroad With Medicine | CDC, as well as the guideline section on Adherence to Antiretroviral Therapy in Children and Adolescents With HIV.

 Unforeseeable events, such as natural disasters or political instability, may occur and displace children from their primary HIV care programs.
 See Guidance for Non-HIV-Specialized Providers Caring for People With HIV Who Have Been Displaced by Disasters (Such as a Hurricane) for information about how to care for children with HIV who are in these situations.